-Helping people find the help we can’t give ourselves
+Helping people find from Jesus the help we can’t give ourselves

 We started Brown Line Vineyard to help people have deeper, fuller lives.
 Our experience has been that the sort of true depth and fullness all people seem to want in life is elusive.
 We've come to wonder: maybe life is inherently spiritual and we have to continually look outside ourselves to God and to others for help we can't give ourselves.

 But talking about God can be hard today - we break up into camps based on religion or culture or class, and we either fight with those not like us or isolate ourselves apart from those not like us.

 This is really too bad!
 Are the greatest stakes of life really just who's in and who's out?
 Is the only way to grow spiritually to do so in a bubble?

 This is why we're so taken with Jesus of Nazareth.
 By our best read, his whole life and teaching seemed to ask: what if connecting with God led you into a deeper experience of life AND made you a more bridge-building person?
 To us, that sounds like the best possible way to go about life, especially in a context like multicultural and pluralistic Chicago.

 A conversation about faith at home in wider culture, not the American Christian sub-culture